Univers: Comparison with Akzidenz-Grotesk, Folio, and Helvetica

 Frutiger himself has commented: "Helvetica is the jeans, and Univers the dinner jacket."
 Walter Tracy described it as better proportioned for text than Helvetica: "more original and subtle in its modelling than Helvetica and, because its character spacing was properly done, a better performer in text composition."
 Mosley has described its even design as "rather bland" and noted that Monotype's eccentric, chaotically organised Grotesque family remained popular with more "iconoclastic" printers in the 1960s.
 Stephen Coles describes Univers as "in some ways, even more spare [than Helvetica] (no beards or tails)" and Simon Loxley comments that Helvetica "escapes the chilliness of Univers...it does have some elusive quality that gives it a friendlier feel".
 Dutch font designer Martin Majoor, while praising Univers for its "almost scientific" range of weights, criticised it for its lack of originality: "basing a sans serif on another is rather cheap."
 Frutiger's later landmark sans-serif designs, Avenir and Frutiger, would take very different, more humanist and geometric approaches.

 Usage

-Univers enjoyed great popularity in the 1960s and 1970s because many corporations adopted it for usage.
-It is used in a modified version by the new Swiss International Air Lines (previously, Swissair used the typeface Futura), Deutsche Bank and for signage all over the world.
-It was also adopted by the 1972 Summer Olympics organizers for its image and emblem also in 1976 Summer Olympics.
-General Electric used the font from 1986 to 2004 before switching to GE Inspira.
-Apple Inc. previously used this typeface as well as its condensed oblique variant for the keycaps on many of its keyboards, before completely switching to VAG Rounded in August 2007 with the introduction of new keyboards and the new iMac (their notebook computers already featured that typeface since 1999).
-Munich Re used a custom version of Univers until 2009.
-Telecom Australia and Australia Post also used the typeface in the 1970s and 1980s.

-Almost all Canada Vignettes titles were shown in Univers; as were the credits for the original One Day at a Time, the Danger Man title sequences (except the first season), and the closing credits for Speed Buggy, The Brady Bunch and The Love Boat.

-The Montreal Metro, Bay Area Rapid Transit, some Toronto subway stations, Frankfurt Airport and the Walt Disney World road system also make extensive use of this typeface (though Disney is in the process of replacing it with Avenir).
-Some but not all London boroughs use Univers Bold Condensed for street signs.
-The Royal Air Force adopted the font for all merchandising material in 2006 to complement its new corporate logo.
-Ordnance Survey also adapted Univers for use on their maps (added tails on the lowercase l and t, and other small changes to help distinguish the type from the map details) of which they own all rights to.
-In 2006, the Office of Fair Trading adopted Univers as its corporate typographic voice in size 12-point so that visually impaired people can more easily read its publications.